Contact Seiwakai Karate Silicon Valley

 2025 JKF Gojukai Gasshuku in Sendai Japan

+International members begin collecting pre-ordered items—club memberships, competition bibs, and seminar necessities.
 A small logistical hiccup arises: my competition number, 690, is missing.
-Fortunately, Kato Kei 加藤恵, a student of Fujiwara, is assisting the foreign delegation with admirable diligence.
-After confirming my name in both the ledger and program book, he assures me that the bib has indeed been printed.
+Fortunately, Kato Kei 加藤恵 is assisting the foreign delegation with admirable diligence.
+He assures me that the bib has indeed been printed.
 Eventually, it turns up—unexpectedly in the possession of our Seiwakai 誠和会 colleagues from Portugal.

 2025 Gojukai Shinsa Applicants preparing for the 8th Dan grading

-Day Two – July 23: JKF Gojukai Dan Testing
+Day Two (July 23) – JKF Gojukai Dan Testing

-• Only 10% of those attempting the grade will pass the 8th Dan succeed
+• Only 10% of those attempting the grade will pass the 8th Dan

-• Only 20% of those attempting the grade will pass the 7th Dan succeed
+• Only 20% of those attempting the grade will pass the 7th Dan

-• Only 30% of those attempting the grade will pass the 6th Dan succeed
+• Only 30% of those attempting the grade will pass the 6th Dan

-• Only 40% of those attempting the grade will pass the 5th Dan succeed
+• Only 40% of those attempting the grade will pass the 5th Dan

 2025 JKF Gojukai Enkai

-The evening concluded with the 2025 JKF Gōjūkai Enkai 宴会, held at a venue near Sendai Station 仙台駅.
-This post-event banquet is both a tradition and a privilege, offering attendees the rare opportunity to mingle directly with senior JKF Gōjūkai staff and the executive board.
+The evening concluded with the 2025 JKF Gōjūkai Enkai 宴会, held at a venue near Sendai Station.
+This post-event banquet is both a tradition and a rare privilege, offering attendees the opportunity to mingle directly with senior JKF Gōjūkai staff and the executive board.

-Hoto Sensei graciously introduced us to Yamakage Emiko 山蔭恵美子 Sensei, the only female 8th Dan 八段 in the JKF Gōjūkai.
-She is a technical examiner as well as a World Karate Federation (WKF) and Asian Karate Federation (AKF) referee.
+Hoto Sensei graciously introduced us to Yamakage Emiko 山蔭恵美子 Sensei, the only female 8th Dan 八段 in the entire JKF Gōjūkai.
+She is a highly respected technical examiner as well as a World Karate Federation (WKF) and Asian Karate Federation (AKF) referee.
 Her warmth, leadership, and remarkable presence were deeply inspiring.
 Shiho Williams Sensei enjoyed a wonderful conversation with her, and we both look forward to the possibility of meeting with Yamakage Sensei and Hoto Sensei again in the near future.

 2025 JKF Gojukai Taikai from the stadium